GuillaumeOz/Born2beroot/README.md

 Take your time for truly understand the purpose of each commands.

+If this tutorial has helped you, feel free to leave a star !

+## Final Grade 125/100

 ## Installation

 The latest stable version of Debian is Debian 10 Buster.
 Download latest debian version on this [link](https://www.debian.org/).